 Nowadays, everyone is online and use different computers and laptops to do their work, school stuff, and catching up with friends and loved ones.
 But if your computer suddenly crashes and blacks out, what do you do next?
 A hard drive crash is often called the “blue screen of death” which sucks all the stored data in your computer.
 What happens is the entire screen turns blue and you will be unable to access your files, photos, notes, and more.
 There is a difference between an operating system failure and the hard drive failure.
-Because compared to the operating system crash, wherein it is considered a logical failure, no matter what type of system you’re using – Windows or Mac – a hard drive crash is actually a physical failure wherein the hard drive has been exposed to either dusts, rusts, or what have yours.
+Because compared to the operating system crash, wherein this is considered a logical failure, no matter what type of system you’re using – Windows or Mac – a hard drive crash is actually a physical failure wherein the hard drive has been exposed to either dust, rust, or what have you.

 Do Not Ignore The Signs Of Hard Drive Failure That May Be Right In Front Of You

 While there are no clear cut signs of hard drive failure, there are some things that you can watch for in order to catch it before it is too late.
 What I mean by that is the fact that you do not want to lose any of your precious and often times irreplaceable files.
 Such as those photos, audio tracks, and cute or funny videos.

 You would think that with the average lifespan of a hard drive being between 5-10 years you would never need to worry about it.
 Since we as consumers are replacing our computer equipment much more frequently than that.
 The issue lies with the fact that we are on-the-go community now and many have laptops or even external hard drives.
 These get moved around entirely too much which lessens their lifespan to approximately 3-5 years.